Jeremy Vine: Television

+Radio

 Awards and honours

 Vine was named Speech Broadcaster of the Year at the 2005 and 2011 Sony Awards.
 At the latter, the 2010 election interview with Gordon Brown, in which the then-Prime Minister put his head in his hands as he was played the recording of him calling a voter a bigot, won Vine the Sony Award for Interview of the Year.